Contemporaneous Period Schedule Analysis Methodology

 There are many considerations involved in the selection of a forensic delay analysis methodology.
 If a modeled analysis is not warranted, the contemporaneous period analysis may be a suitable methodology to implement.
 The analysis provides a detailed and comprehensive study of the project schedules and can be used to identify project delays on a windows basis.

 It is imperative that the analyst considers all of the factors discussed in Section 2 of this article prior to selecting a delay methodology.
-Once selected, the analysis must be done thoroughly and correctly and each step discussed in this article should be considered, and if necessary, implemented.
+Once selected, the schedule analysis method must be done thoroughly and correctly and each step discussed in this article should be considered, and if necessary, implemented.
 The analyst must always keep in mind that a delay analysis that is done incorrectly and/or without basis may be easily discredited by an opposing delay expert.

 About the Author